• Skip to primary navigation

 • Bubba Kush

-With that said, let's take a deep dive into the specific Indica vs Sativa differences.
+With that said, let’s deeply dive into the specific Indica vs. Sativa differences.

 What is Indica?